bakeiro/Light-PHP-documentation/src/index.md

 # Light-PHP

 ::: warning Disclaimer
-- The approach of this project is to create a framework-less site (with all features) using a simple and understandable structure
+- This was made by me as a personal project (basically to prove myself and learning).
-- This project was not security tested, use at your own risk!
+- This might not be 100% secure, use at your own risk!, any feedback about security or structure is welcome ;)
+- This framework comes with a sample site, this site doesn't pretend to be complete (don't expect a full featured project), it's just a sample of how works this framework.
 :::

 ### Introduction